atul-wankhade/Spec-Center/README.md

 **Method:** PUT<br/>
 **Description:**
 <br/>1. superadmin,admin and member have access to this api, checked by "Cashbin".
 <br/>2.
-After accesing the api, if user having admin or superadmin access on particular article that is checked by mongo articlerole collection, then only user allow to update that article.
+After accesing the api, if user having admin or superadmin access on particular article that is checked by mongo articlerole collection, then only user allow to update that article.<br/>
 **Payload**:
 ```
 {